 - Video tours

-Always check with your agent upfront to learn what services they do and don’t include in their standard fees so you’re on the same page.
+Always check with your agent up front to learn what services they do and don’t include in their standard fees.
+This way, you and your agent will be on the same page.

 Are realtor fees negotiable?